Testlio/hype/content/post/webhook-service-introduction.md

 - A [Lambda function][lambda] that sits on the events table stream and generates the actual request objects for the event
 - A [KMS][kms] library that decrypts our previously encrypted listener secret and signs the request with it
 - A [DynamoDB][dynamodb] table for saving the outgoing requests
-- A [Lambda function][lambda] that sits on the requests table stream and sends out the given requests, saving the responses back to the same table
+- A [Lambda function][lambda] that sits on the requests table stream and sends out the given requests and saves the responses back to the same table

 Most of these steps are quite straightforward.
 They are just Lambda functions that get triggered by either an API Gateway endpoint or by a DynamoDB stream.
 However, there is one exception, which we'll look into now.

-##### Request sending lambda
+##### The lambda that sends requests

-Most of our lambda functions are quite straight forward, but there is one that I would like to talk a bit more about - the request sending lambda.
+Most of our lambda functions are quite straight forward, but there is this one that I would like to talk a bit more about - the lambda that sends requests.

 This Lambda function is in charge of executing the outgoing HTTP requests.
 It is connected to the requests DynamoDB table via its' stream, listening to new rows being added and triggering a request for each of those.
 It is also responsible for tracking the HTTP responses for said requests.